Nick Madrigal Player Props: Cubs vs. Reds

 Reds Pitching Rankings

+- The 8.5 strikeouts per nine innings put together by the Reds pitching staff ranks 20th in the league.

-- The Reds have the 25th-ranked team ERA across all MLB pitching staffs (4.62).
+- The Reds have a 4.77 team ERA that ranks 26th among all league pitching staffs.

-- Reds pitchers combine to give up 141 total home runs at a rate of 1.3 per game (fifth-most in the league).
+- Reds pitchers combine to allow 148 total home runs at a clip of 1.4 per game (fifth-most in baseball).

-- In his most recent appearance on Wednesday, the right-hander went 6 2/3 innings against the Milwaukee Brewers, allowing two earned runs while surrendering eight hits.
+- In his last outing on Saturday against the Los Angeles Dodgers, the lefty went 5 2/3 innings, allowing two earned runs while surrendering eight hits.

-- The 31-year-old has an ERA of 3.76, with 8.3 strikeouts per nine innings, in 13 games this season.
-Opponents have a .245 batting average against him.
+- The 25-year-old has amassed a 4.34 ERA and 6.7 strikeouts per nine innings in 13 games this season, while allowing a batting average of .247 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.